Derppening/2018f-revision-notes/COMP3021/notes.md

     - `private` method
 - All non-`private` methods must be `public` or `package-access`
 - All fields are implicitly `public static final`
+- Static methods are allowed, no overriding required
 - Cannot contain instance fields

 #### `Comparable<E>`